melissamcewen/curlsbotAPI/docs/partial-matching.md

 2. **Match Quality**: By calculating coverage (match length / search term length), we prefer matches that cover more of the search term.
 This helps find the most specific match.

 3. **Tie Breaking**: When matches have the same coverage, we prefer longer terms.
 This helps choose between similar matches like "stearyl alcohol" vs just "alcohol".

+4. **Fallback Behavior**: If no matches are found (or if sorting produces undefined), the system falls back to the default ingredient for the category/group.

 ## Example